Brosi-Lab/lab-website/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Brosi Lab: Pollination & Community Ecology
+  Welcome to the Brosi Lab Website!
 ---

 <!-- this is a subheadline -->
-Welcome to our lab website!
+We are a pollination and community ecology lab in the Department of Biology at the University of Washington.
 Please take a look around to find out more about us and our research.